 Organisation of Working Time

 Employers have a legal responsibility to keep records of employees’ hours worked under the Organisation of Working Time Act 1997.
 Employers must ensure that their employees receive proper breaks within the day, as well as their daily and weekly rest.
 Employees also must receive their statutory entitlement to annual leave and public holiday entitlements.
 Employers should consider if their usual method of monitoring working hours is suitable for remote working.
 In this context, a time management system to record time and attendance is advisable.
-The WRC has published an explanatory booklet for employers and employees (PDF) detailing their responsibilities under the Organisation of Working Time Act.
+The WRC has published OWT guidance for employers and employees detailing their responsibilities under the Organisation of Working Time Act.

-As part of the National Remote Work Strategy, and following a Public Consultation on the right to disconnect the WRC introduced a Code of Practice on the right to disconnect on 1 April 2021.
+As part of the National Remote Work Strategy and following a Public Consultation on the right to disconnect the WRC introduced a Code of Practice on the right to disconnect on 1 April 2021.
 The Code includes guidance for employees and employers on best practice and employee disengagement outside normal working hours.

 Equipment provision, home expenses and tax reliefs